kodeless/minimojs_samples/README.md

  - To see other options of the minimojs compiler run:
 __java -jar /patht-to-minimo-jar/minimojs-0.0.1-jar-with-dependencies.jar --help__

-__OBS__: To avoid the generation of html5 application file (that caches all the files on the client) set an environment variable __XDEVMODE=true__.
+__OBS__: To avoid the generation of html5 application file cache (that caches all the files on the client) set an environment variable __XDEVMODE=true__.
 For development mode, it saves some time.